WaylandM/aspi/doc/gui.md

 #ASPI Graphical User Interface (GUI)

 This is a guide to using the web application.
-Data analysis is explained in more detail on the following page: [Interpretation of statistical tests](https://github.com/WaylandM/aspi/blob/master/doc/statistical_tests_interpretation.md).

 ##1.
 Read data